 A Brief School History

-St Oswald’s Voluntary Aided School came about some 16 years ago following the amalgamation of two village schools, Jeffreyston Voluntary Controlled, situated in the village of Cresselly and Loveston County Primary, situated in the hamlet of Loveston.
+St Oswald’s Voluntary Aided School was established 20 years ago following the amalgamation of two village schools, Jeffreyston Voluntary Controlled, situated in the village of Cresselly and Loveston County Primary, situated in the hamlet of Loveston.

 Jeffreyston V. C. School was situated on land owned by the Cresselly Estate and the Loveston school building was set on its own in the hamlet of Loveston.
 The Jeffreyston building became the home of Castle School for a while and the Loveston building was sold and has now been converted to private apartments.